westpa/westpa/doc/documentation/cli/w_multi_west.rst

                         Master path of simulations where all the smaller simulations are stored (default: Current Directory) -n, --sims n          Number of simulation directories.
-Assumes leading zeros. (default: 0) -a, --aux auxdata     Name of additional auxiliary datasets to be combined.
-Can be called multiple times. (default: None) --quiet               emit only essential information --verbose             emit extra information --version             show program's version number and exit
+Assumes leading zeros. (default: 0) --quiet               emit only essential information --verbose             emit extra information --version             show program's version number and exit